 5) Beware of many videos and websites online which give INCORRECT instructions on tick removal.
 This could greatly increase the risk of infecting your pet or yourself with Lyme disease if bitten.
-Watch this video for a correct demonstration of safe tick removal:
+This video demonstrates safe tick removal:

 6) The first symptoms of Lyme disease are often similar to flu, with fevers, night sweats, extreme tiredness, swollen glands, muscle and joint pain, nausea, a stiff neck and headaches.
 If left untreated, the disease can attack the whole body including the nervous system, the brain, the heart and the joints.
 The commonest cause of death from Lyme disease is cardiac arrest, according to the American Centre for Disease Control.
-It causes thyroid disease in 10% of people who have the disease and gallstones in many.
 It can also cause paralysis in some parts of the body, blindness or mental illness.

-7) A circular, reddish bull’s-eye rash (also known as erythema migrans) is diagnostic of Lyme disease.
+7) A reddish rash which spreads out and may have a central clearing of rings (called erythema migrans) is diagnostic of Lyme disease.
 This means a blood test is not required if the rash is present, and antibiotic treatment should therefore be given without delay, to maximise the chances of complete cure.

-8) Not everyone with Lyme disease gets a bull’s-eye rash; the disease is usually invisible.
+8) Not everyone with Lyme disease gets a rash; the disease is often invisible.
 NHS guidelines say a third of Lyme patients never have the rash, but some clinics in Europe and America claim that 90% of their patients never have the rash.

-12) Lyme disease can mimic many different illnesses including multiple sclerosis, Parkinson’s, ME, Chronic Fatigue Syndrome, autism (in young children), fibromyalgia and depression.
-More research is needed to determine whether a borrelia infection plays any role in these illnesses.
+11) Lyme disease can mimic many different illnesses including multiple sclerosis, Parkinson’s, ME, Chronic Fatigue Syndrome, autism (in young children), fibromyalgia and depression.
+This makes it difficult for doctors to be sure about which patients have Lyme disease and which have other illnesses.
+Research is needed to determine whether a borrelia infection plays any role in these illnesses.